HildoBijl/simulator/src/pages/simulations/Simulation/README.md

 ## Simulation logic

 The logic for the simulation - what should happen when a user does something - is in the [actions](./actions.js) file.
-This file returns a set of actions like `start`, `chooseOption`, `goToNextQuestion`.
+This file returns a set of actions like `start`, `chooseOption`, `goToNextPage`.
 Each action updates the history/state accordingly.
 This history is important, so let's specify how it works.

 The idea is that, during the simulation, we track a list of pages.
 The resulting array has the following form.